serenity-is/docs/services/undelete_request_handler.md

 The class derives from the generic [UndeleteRequestHandler&lt;TRow&gt;](../api/dotnet/Serenity.Net.Services/Serenity.Services/UndeleteRequestHandler-1.md) and [IUndeleteRequestHandler](../api/dotnet/Serenity.Net.Services/Serenity.Services/IUndeleteRequestHandler.md).

+> `UndeleteRequestHandler<TRow>` itself derives from the fully generic [UndeleteRequestHandler&lt;TRow, TUndeleteRequest, TUndeleteResponse&gt;](../api/dotnet/Serenity.Net.Services/Serenity.Services/UndeleteRequestHandler-3.md) — the extra arguments let you customize the request and response types if you ever need an undelete handler with a custom request/response.

 ## The Service Endpoint

 The endpoint exposes a single Undelete action: